-As said earlier, the hectic lifestyle of today barely allows any time for self-preservation and wholesomeness.
-But this can be overcome when you bring about a routine in yourself which you follow to the dot.
-Even a few moments of tranquility experienced by the mind can help you manage the goings of the day.
+As said earlier, today’s hectic lifestyle barely allows any time for self-preservation and wholesomeness.
+But this can be overcome when you bring about a routine in yourself that you follow to the dot.
+Even a few moments of tranquility experienced by the mind can help you manage the day’s goings.

-But, if unfortunately taking out 10-minute morning meditation is too much to ask for, then you certainly and inescapably should take out not more than 5 minutes.
-5-minute morning meditation will be as good as a 10 minute one if you truly let yourself be at ease and allow the brain to come still and quiet.
-Your 5-minute morning meditation routine will act as an exercise for your brain where your mind learns to be healthy and achieve the ‘stillness’ that will power you up with zest throughout your day.
+But, if, unfortunately, taking out a 10-minute break is too much to ask for, you certainly and inescapably should take out not more than 5 minutes.
+5-minute meditation practice will be as good as a 10-minute one if you truly let yourself be at ease and allow the brain to come still and quiet.
+Your 5-minute routine will act as an exercise for your brain where your mind learns to be healthy and achieve the ‘stillness’ that will power you up with zest throughout your day.

 Attaining the quiet that your mind longs for need not be practiced only in a silent atmosphere.
-You’re ever bubbling and extremely tiring thought processes can be kept in check when you place yourself in surroundings that pull out the negative energy from you, and music can effectively do this for you.
+You’re ever bubbling, and highly tiring thought processes can be kept in check when you place yourself in surroundings that pull out the negative energy from you, and music can effectively do this for you.

-US National Library of Medicine National Institutes of Health has written records that say, music positively impacts the endocrine system and stress response, which hence proves to be beneficial for a healthy state of mind.
+US National Library of Medicine National Institutes of Health has written records that say music positively impacts the endocrine system and stress response, proving to be beneficial for a healthy state of mind.

-When you combine music with meditation, you get the best of both worlds.
+When you combine music with meditation practice, you get the best of both worlds.
 All you need to do is begin your playlist and achieve Zen.
-But, if you are struggling to pick a playlist to meditate to, you can always opt for the ones available in our Mindtastik app.
+But, if you are struggling to pick a playlist to contemplate, you can always opt for the ones available in our Mindtastik app.

-Research cited by the American Psychological Association points that if Americans are allowed to have an extra 60-90 minutes of sleep, they can be happier, healthier, and safer.
-The studies clearly indicate a good night’s sleep improves brain response, stress management, and memory.
+Research cited by the American Psychological Association points out that if Americans can have an extra 60-90 minutes of sleep, they can be happier, healthier, and safer.
+It also indicates that a good night’s sleep improves brain response, stress management, and memory.
 Furthermore, when you combine your freshly awakened mind after a sound sleep with meditation, the benefits of your hearty sleep will be multiplied over.

-So, on the days when you feel rested and fresh, try having a wake-up morning meditation session that will lock in the feeling of calm, which you can use throughout your busy days.
-All you need to do is train yourself not to immediately think about stressful situations when you wake up and instead practice mindfulness.
-The wake-up meditation will give you a boost from the beginning of the day to the end.
+So, on the days when you feel rested and fresh, try having a wake-up morning practice meditation session that will lock in the feeling of calm, which you can use throughout your busy days.
+You need to train yourself not to immediately think about stressful situations when you wake up and practice mindfulness.
+This kind of practice will boost you from the beginning of the day to the end.

 10 Minute Morning Meditation and Exercise

-With a good morning meditation routine, you can not only deal with stress, depression, and psyche-related problems but also instill positive feelings like those of responsibility, compassion, etc. To do the positive morning meditation, you can think about all the things you are grateful for.
-Incorporate gratitude and thankfulness into your thought spiral.
+With a good meditation routine, you can deal with stress, depression, and psyche-related problems and instill positive feelings like those of responsibility, compassion, etc. For example, to do the positive morning meditation, you can think about all the things you are grateful for.
+Then, incorporate gratitude and thankfulness into your thought spiral.
 Eventually, you will see that the positive morning meditation provides you with a whole new light to view the world.

-Studies by Frontiers in Psychology This article examines the effects of mindfulness meditation training on student wellbeing and academic performance, as well as how one might integrate contemplative practice into a primary school curriculum.
-We also explore how teachers may use mindfulness practices with their students to enhance academic outcomes and build resilience in order to foster creativity, emotional intelligence, and empathy.
+Studies by Frontiers in Psychology This article examines the effects of mindfulness meditation training on student well-being and academic performance and how one might integrate contemplative practice into a primary school curriculum.
+We also explore how a meditation teacher may use mindfulness practices to enhance educational outcomes and build resilience to foster creativity, emotional intelligence, and empathy.

-Also, Positive morning meditation can be done exclusively by those people who find it rather difficult to block out thoughts.
+Positive morning regular meditation practice can be done exclusively by those people who find it rather difficult to block out thoughts.
 They can change their thought train to positive feelings and hence benefit.

 When you meditate, you get a feeling of ‘wholesomeness’ which may not be felt immediately but comes into light over time.
 So, take some time to show some love to your brain.
 Meditate and live on!

-It hasn’t been simpler to get started with meditation.
+It hasn’t been simpler to get started.
 Download our guided meditation app and learn how to discover inner peace, life balance, and how to enhance yourself.

 AA Morning Meditation

 The 12 steps of the Alcoholics Anonymous program include a morning meditation practice.
-Many people who follow the 12 step process also incorporate this into their daily life.
-AA meetings that take place in the morning often have a short, guided meditation period before they get into their discussion topics.
-Members of AA may lead or just provide non-preaching and non-denominational meditation guidance.
+Many people who follow the 12-step process also incorporate this into their daily life.
+AA meetings in the morning often have a short, guided meditation period before they get into their discussion topics.
+Members of AA may lead or provide non-preaching and non-denominational perfect meditation guidance.
 The goal is to bring members back to recovery and frame thoughts in recovery language.
-The AA meeting starts with a reading from one of the AA literature which follows the theme for the day.
+The AA meeting starts with a reading from one of the AA literature, which follows the theme for the entire day.

 The AA morning meditations provide a way for individuals to find their center and focus.
 Many people practice meditation as a means of self-reflection, and it also allows them to connect with others who are working on sobriety.

-Joe Dispenza’s morning meditation is one of the most popular morning meditation techniques today.
+Today, Joe Dispenza’s morn meditation is one of the most popular morning meditation practices.
 You can practice it, even if you are a beginner.
 The whole idea is to do something each day to take care of your brain.
-Even though Dr. Joe Dispenza talks about “the power of the brain”, he does not mean that you need to be an expert in brain science or have a doctorate degree in psychology.
+Even though Dr. Joe Dispenza talks about “the power of the brain,” he does not mean that you need to be an expert in brain science or have a doctorate in psychology.
 In this case, your brain is you.
 You are the one who needs to take care of it so that it will serve you well throughout your entire life.

-Joe Dispenza’s morning meditation is not about “positive thinking”, nor affirmations, nor visualization – all methods that have been used by many people but have been criticized by the scientific community.
-In fact, from a scientific point of view, everything associated with positive thinking is actually a self-deception or delusion.
-In this case, your mind cannot tell what’s real and what is not real.
+Joe Dispenza’s early practice is not about “positive thinking,” affirmations, or visualization – all methods that have been used by many people but have been criticized by the scientific community.
+In fact, from a scientific point of view, everything associated with positive thinking is self-deception or delusion.
+In this case, your mind cannot tell what’s real and what is not accurate.
 It has no way to tell the difference between imagination and reality.

-Morning meditation designed by Dr. Joe Dispenza is simply about remembering.
-It’s all about remembering to take care of your brain throughout the day so that you can achieve the highest levels of performance on many different levels.
-People who do morning meditation report more happiness and success in their lives.
+Morning meditation, designed by Dr. Joe Dispenza, is simply about remembering.
+It’s all about remembering to take care of your brain throughout the day to achieve the highest performance levels on many different levels.
+As a result, people who do morning meditation report more happiness and success in their lives.

-In addition, Dr. Joe Dispenza also suggests being grateful for your life experiences so far, because everything you have gone through helped you to become who you are today.
-Notice that Joe Dispenza does not say “thank god” for every single thing that happens to you, or everything will end up in idolatry and self-deception.
-He simply suggests being grateful for what is specific about your own life experiences so far, while being aware that everything that has happened to you so far as necessary to make you the person you are today.
+In addition, Dr. Joe Dispenza also suggests being grateful for your life experiences because everything you have gone through helped you become who you are today.
+Notice that Joe Dispenza does not say “thank god” for everything that happens to you, or everything will end up in idolatry and self-deception.
+Instead, he suggests being grateful for what is specific about your own life experiences while being aware that everything that has happened to you so far is necessary to make you the person you are today.

 At first, this meditation might seem a bit abstract, especially if you have not been practicing other memory improvement techniques.
-However, as soon as you begin practicing it on a regular basis, you will see that it actually works and helps a lot!
+However, as soon as you begin practicing it regularly, you will see that it works and helps a lot!

-On this morning’s meditation, Louise invites us to use her ‘secret’ to manifest.
-We are reminded of how powerful our thoughts are and that if we control what goes into our minds it will influence what comes out -- sometimes for good but also bad!
+Louise invites us to use her ‘secret’ to manifest in this morning’s meditation.
+We are reminded of how powerful our thoughts are and that if we control what goes into our minds, it will influence what comes out – sometimes for good and bad!
 This is why Louise always suggests keeping positive thoughts in our minds, focusing on happy times and all that makes us feel good.
 If we do this, our world starts to change for the better.
-Louise gives an affirmation here which I have used since hearing it during this morning’s meditation…
+So Louise affirms here, which I have used since hearing it during this morning’s meditation.

 “I now choose prosperity consciousness.
 I am open to receiving abundance in all ways, and I am worthy of it.
 I accept prosperity now in my life.
 Money flows to me from all directions.
 My mind is filled with thoughts of prosperity, and they have multiplied a thousandfold.”

-I really feel that you can manifest anything if your thoughts are positive, in a good frame of mind, and open to receiving what you want -- and I know this is true for me!
+I feel that you can manifest anything if your thoughts are positive, in a reasonable frame of mind, and open to receiving what you want – and I know this is true for me!

 Morning Meditation Readings

 We can’t control what happens in our lives, but we can control how we react to it.
-The ability to be flexible and adjust to new situations is one of our best qualities.
-We may not realize that every step that we take gives us an opportunity for growth and development.
+Being flexible and adjusting to new situations is one of our best qualities.
+However, we may not realize that every step we take gives us an opportunity for growth and development.

-In order to conserve energy, let go of old tendencies or behaviors that are no longer serving us.
+To conserve energy, let go of old tendencies or behaviors no longer serving us.
 Be willing to look for new opportunities and change.